jakub-pelec/html-interpreter/README.md

 ---

 This project was made out of boredom and curiosity.
-The main goal is to give change to all of HTML programmers to finally be able to traverse the binary tree, or implement pathfinding algorithm.
+The main goal is to give chance to all of HTML programmers to finally be able to traverse the binary tree, or implement pathfinding algorithm.

 ## Why?